bbatsov/emacsredux/_posts/2021-07-27-gnu-elpa-devel-package-repository.md

 the repository is not mentioned anywhere in Emacs's documentation, that's why I decided to write this short article about it.
 I doubt that most of you will ever need it, but I guess it doesn't hurt to know about its existence.

+That's all I have for you today.
+Keep hacking!

+[^1]: In Emacs 28.1 another package repository is going to be available by default - [NonGNU ELPA]({% post_url 2021-08-02-nongnu-elpa-package-repository %}).